khalid-el-masnaoui/PHP-Notes/BEST-PRACTICES.md

 1. when a connection attempt fails, do not specify whether it is the password or the user name that is incorrect.
 Use a generic message such as ‘Incorrect identifiers’ to avoid revealing that a valid identifier has been found (enumeration attacks).

 > > Since Redis works as an in-memory database, it is a qualified candidate for creating a BruteForce Blocker.

+### Broken Access-Control And Authentication

+When designing an internal application, you must provide a form of access control through authentication and authorization.
+You use authentication to confirm whether users have the right to access your system by validating their usernames and passwords against their account values.
+On the other hand, authorization allows you to verify whether an authenticated user has the correct permission to access a particular resource.
+For instance, to delete or update a product.

+##### Broken Access Control
+> Access control weaknesses are common due to the lack of automated detection, and lack of effective functional testing by application developers.
+> Access control detection is not typically amenable to automated static or dynamic testing.
+Manual testing is the best way to detect missing or ineffective access control, including HTTP method (GET vs PUT, etc), controller, direct object references, etc.

+* With the exception of public resources, deny by default.
+* Implement access control mechanisms once and re-use them throughout the application, including minimizing CORS usage.
+* Model access controls should enforce record ownership, rather than accepting that the user can create, read, update, or delete any record.
+* Unique application business limit requirements should be enforced by domain models.
+* Disable web server directory listing and ensure file metadata (e.g. .git) and backup files are not present within web roots.
+* Log access control failures, alert admins when appropriate (e.g. repeated failures).
+* Rate limit API and controller access to minimize the harm from automated attack tooling.
+* JWT tokens should be invalidated on the server after logout.

+Some access control mechanisms are :
+1. Role Based Access Control (RBAC) : Role based access control is giving access to a resource when the subject has a given role.
+2. Permission Based Access Control (PBAC) : Role based access control is giving access to a resource when the subject has a given permission
+3. Access Control Lists (ACL): specifies which subjects are granted access to a resource, as well as what operations are allowed on a given resource.

 ### Remote & Local File Inclusion RFI/LFI